Dayjo/js-error-handler/README.md

 ------

-## Programatically access errors array
+## Programatically access errors
+Previously the library stored the errors into sessionStorage, but to reduce dependencies and complexity this is no longer the case.

+However you can still handle this yourself if you need to be able to store all errors locally using the `onError` callback.

-You can access the array of errors that have occured for a user over their browser session by accessing the `.sessionStorageErrors` property on your error handler object.
+You can access the array of errors that have occurred on the current page for a user by accessing the `.errors` property on your error handler object.
 This might be useful within the callback functions i.e.

 ```html
 <script>